-Talaroo Hot Springs are located between Mount Surprise and Georgetown in the heart of Queensland’s untouched Gulf Savannah and are an unmissable part of the Savannah Way – one of Australia’s great road trips linking Cairns to Broome via an epic 3700km journey.
+Talaroo Hot Springs is located between Mount Surprise and Georgetown in the heart of Queensland’s untouched Gulf Savannah and is an unmissable part of the Savannah Way – one of Australia’s great road trips linking Cairns to Broome via an epic 3700km journey.

 Ewamian Peoples’ Country extends through the Gulf of Carpentaria savannah lands in the upper Gilbert and Einasleigh River catchments and takes in the townships of Georgetown, Forsayth, Einasleigh and Mount Surprise.

 Ewamian Country is rich with culturally significant sites including rock arts, scar trees, artefacts, occupation sites, bora grounds, stone groovings, and ceremonial grounds.
 Most rock art sites are found on the sandstone escarpments of the Newcastle Ranges and near water sources.
 Scar trees and artefacts are found right throughout Ewamian Country as are ceremonial and bora grounds.
 Stone groovings have been found in the rivers and creeks.

 In the late 19th Century during the expansion of European settlement, Ewamian People were dispossessed of their lands and forced to live under the Protection Act, needing permission to marry, travel or work.
 Many Ewamian people were taken off their land to missions or reserves, but others were able to forge good relations with station leasees and find work as stockmen and domestics on pastoral properties on country– the only way to retain a connection to their ancestral lands.